Quinoa for breakfast is a great way to get in your whole grains to start the day and is a nice change from the typical bowl of oatmeal

 But oatmeal is so good for you.
 It gives you heart-healthy soluble fiber which is great for helping to lower your cholesterol.
 It also has some protein, especially if you make it with milk.

-Unfortunately, seeing or even thinking about eating another bowl of oatmeal made me want to gag, so 1) I gave myself a month long oatmeal break and 2) I came up with an oatmeal alternative: Quinoa
+Unfortunately, seeing or even thinking about eating another bowl of oatmeal made me want to gag, so 1) I gave myself a month-long oatmeal break and 2) I came up with an oatmeal alternative: Quinoa

 A lot of people eat mostly carbohydrates at breakfast, and while carbs aren't a bad thing, you need a little protein at breakfast {and every meal for that matter} to keep you going all morning.
 So quinoa it is.

-Another good things about quinoa is that it can typically be tolerated by those that must follow a gluten-free diet, so if that is a concern for you then quinoa is a great choice {but make sure to check your package for a gluten-free label}.
+Another good thing about quinoa is that it can typically be tolerated by those that must follow a gluten-free diet, so if that is a concern for you then quinoa is a great choice {but make sure to check your package for a gluten-free label}.

 I'm making quinoa for breakfast, and I think you should too.